Chocolate is probably the most basic way to eliminate skunks lurking in your yard. Follow the article to get rid of skunks with chocolate.

 Prevention Tips to Avoid Skunks on Your Property

-- Make sure your garbage bins are correctly sealed, and there is no garbage, especially food lying outside.
+- Make sure that you seal your garbage bins properly.
+Make sure there is no garbage, especially food lying outside.

-- Also, try and keep your pet’s food and water bowls inside the house.
+- Besides, try and keep your pet’s food and water bowls inside the house.

 - Use a wire mesh to cover areas like the bottom of your porch and the deck.